Subject-Verb Agreement in English

 The verb will agrees with the plural noun proceeds.

-The clothes in the closet need to be organized.
+The clothes in the closet need to be organised.

 Here, the verb need agrees with the plural noun clothes.